Quadratic Equation Using Completing The Square Method

 X2 + 3x/2 = 1

-Step 4: Make the Left Hand Side (LHS) of the equation a Perfect Square.
+Step 4: Make the equation’s Left Hand Side (LHS) a Perfect Square.
 To do this, you have to add the square of half of the coefficient of x to both sides of the equation

 From our equation, X2 + 3x/2 = 1, the coefficient of x = 3/2